cj1128/handmade-hero/README.md

 ### Day 22: Instantaneous Live Code Editing

-Note: `CopyFile` may fail the first time, We use a while loop to do it.
+NOTE: `CopyFile` may fail the first time, We use a while loop to do it.
 This is debug code so We don't care the performance;

 - Use /PDB:name linker options to specify pdb file name
 - Add timestamp to output pdb file name